 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

-Books & Ideas is slowing down for the summer and will be offering weekly selections of reviews and essays published over the last year.
-This week’s selection questions the relationship between gender and politics.
+Books & Ideas is slowing down for the summer and will resume its publication schedule on August 26.
+In the meantime, we present to you a weekly selection of articles published over the last year.

 A selection of five essays and reviews recently published in Books&Ideas discusses the legacy and renewal of social class studies in France, Great-Britain and India.